SDL-Hercules-390/hyperion/readme/README.SUN.md

       ln -s /opt/csw/bin/gsed sed
 ```

+## Download Source
-## 2. Download the Hercules source from SVN
+Download the Hercules source from SVN.

 Add the following line to your .profile file: `PATH=/opt/csw/bin:${PATH}`
-From your home directory issue this command:
-      `svn checkout svn://svn.hercules-390.org/hercules/trunk hercules`
+From your home directory issue this command: `svn checkout svn://svn.hercules-390.org/hercules/trunk hercules`
 Note: svn will fail if you do not have libuuid installed on your system
     `ld.so.1: svn: fatal: libuuid.so.1: open failed: No such file or directory`

 If you get this message, you will need to install a patch from Sun:
       1. Go to sunsolve.sun.com and select "Patch Finder"